cncf/tag-contributor-strategy/contributor-growth/drafts/contributor-growth-framework/pr-worflow.md

    1. **User opens an issue** (bug, feature request, vulnerability): As maintainers, you will first troubleshoot the bug or review the feature request.
 Reach out to the submitter to thank them for the issue and assess if they want to be involved.
 If they are, ask them to continue the conversation on your contributor channel.

    2. **Pick conversation up on contributor channel**:
 Projects should consider assigning new contributors to a mentor or point of contact who can follow up making sure they remain motivated and follow through.
-Community CRMs such as [Orbit](https://orbit.love/) or [Savannah](https://www.savannahhq.com/) will help you keep track of contributor activity.
+Community CRMs will help you keep track of contributor activity.
 If you don't see any activity from your prospective contributor, check-in to see if they are still interested.
 A gentle reminder may revive their motivation and show them you really care about their contribution.

    3. **Submit one PR**:Once they submitted their PR, suggest another contribution or, if they have been contributing for a while, ask them if they'd like to take the next step and move up the contributor ladder.